 Welcome to the Emulation Framework project

 The Emulation Framework is software developed by the international KEEP project, co-funded by the European Union's 7th Framework Programme.
+It is available as open source software under the Apache 2.0 license.

 What is the Emulation Framework?